 No, you don’t need a real estate agent to start wholesaling properties.
 However, it pays to have one since they’ll speed up the buyer-finding process, enabling you to close the deal sooner than you would if you were to single-handedly wholesale the property.

-Most wholesalers earn an average of $5000 and $10000 per property.
-However, what you make may be above, within, or below this range depending on your wholesale marketing techniques, the volume of properties you wholesale annually, your target location, and the market purchase price-point.
+Most wholesalers earn an average of 5% to 10% of the total price of the property.
+However, what you make may be above, within, or below this range depending on your wholesale marketing techniques, the volume of properties you wholesale annually, your target location, and the market purchase price point.

 As noted, wholesaling real estate essentially involves assigning the rights to buy a property to the end buyer.
 You’re neither, the seller, nor the buyer.
 In that light, you will need a wholesale contract, which is technically, a purchase and sale agreement from the property owner.